exgalcos/exgalcos.github.io/_people/junyong_park.md

 **Biography**<br>
 Dr. Park obtained his Ph.D. degree in statistics from Purdue University fall 2006<br>
+Assistant Professor (2006.
+Aug - 2012.
+Jul), Department of Mathematics and Statistics at University of Maryland Baltimore County<br>
+Associate Professor with tenure (2012.
+Aug - 2019.
+Jul)   Department of Mathematics and Statistics at University of Maryland Baltimore County<br>
-Professor in the department of Mathematics and Statistics at University of Maryland Baltimore County<br>
+Professor (2019.
+Aug - 2020.
+Jan), Department of Mathematics and Statistics at University of Maryland Baltimore County<br>
-Professor in the department of Statistics, Seoul National University from Feb 2020<br>
+Professor with tenure (2020.
+Feb - current)  Department of Statistics, Seoul National University from Feb 2020<br>

-**Selected Publications**<br>
-J. Park (2019).
-Testing homogeneity of proportions from sparse binomial data with a large number of groups.
-Annals of the Institute of Statistical Mathematics, 71, 505-535.<br>
-I.I.
-Gauran, J. Park, J. Lim, D. Park, J. Zylstra, T. Peterson, M. Kann, J. Spouge (2018).
-Empirical Null Estimation using Discrete Mixture Distributions and its Application to Protein Domain Data.
-Biometrics, 74, 458-471.<br>
-D. N. Ayyala, J. Park and A. Roy (2017).
-Testing for mean vector in High dimensional time series, Journal of Multivariate Analysis, 153, 136-155.<br>